Demonkush/hex/README.md

 * **For HEX support**, you can add me on Steam http://steamcommunity.com/id/Demonkush
 * I will only provide support with the unmodified gamemode.
 I can provide pointers on how to modify it, but I will not help you fix it if you broke it yourself.
+* **Workshop Version** All in One package: ( link here when workshop ready )
+* **GitHub Version** Addon and Gamemodes separate.
+I plan to eventually isolate the addon so it can be used in other gamemodes.

 # What is HEX?